olileger/azure-ratecard-api-getter/README.md

 ## Using the result
 - `result` object hold the category, subcategory, region and tier for Azure services
 - Syntax is `result.<category>.<subcategory>.<azure region>.<billing unit>.<Unit or Value field>`
-- The list of all fileds is available at <https://raw.githubusercontent.com/olileger/azure-ratecard-api-wrapper/master/lib/references.txt/>
+- The list of all fields is available at <https://github.com/olileger/azure-ratecard-api-wrapper/blob/master/lib/references.txt>

 ## Testing
 - Tests are implemented using Mocha & Chai